nf-core/eager/docs/tutorial_human_popgen.md

 <...>
 ```

-Since our input data is paired-end, we will be using `DeDup` for duplicate removal, which takes into account both the start and end of a merged read before flagging it as a duplicate.
-To ensure this happens works properly we first need to diable base quality trimming of collapsed reads within Adapter Removal.
+Since our input data is paired-end, we will be using `DeDup` for duplicate
+removal, which takes into account both the start and end of a merged read
+before flagging it as a duplicate.
+To ensure this happens works properly we
+first need to diable base quality trimming of collapsed reads within Adapter
+Removal.
 To do this, we will provide the option `--preserve5p`.
+Additionally,
+Dedup should only be provided with merged reads, so we will need to provide the
+ooption `--mergedonly` here as well.
+We can then specify which dedupper we want
+to use with `--dedupper`.

 ```bash
 nextflow run nf-core/eager \